quawb/LivingCodeLog/thefinal.md

 I tried to make the zombie/cyborg creatures able to turn on/off in other rooms, but it just didn't work lol, so I gave up on that for now. feel like i need to restart and really clean up my code and figure out where I want to take this next, think I want more drawing tools, and a way for more things to be diagrammed.

-Just made a bunch of little creatures that you can spawn, pretty happy with that, feel like this should do something though?
+Just made a bunch of little creatures that you can spawn, pretty happy with that, feel like they should do something more though?

 ![afinal4.jpg]({{site.baseurl}}/afinal4.jpg)

 ### Approach

 Probably should've planned more.
-Or well I did plan a lot (just not that thoroughly), and I  change my mind about things often lol.
+Or well I did plan a lot (just not that thoroughly i guess), and I  change my mind about things often lol.
 I tried to start out doing all the easiest stuff first and work from there.
-Towards the end I kinda wanted to fully restart so I could rework eveyrthing since my goals had changed, but I didn't do that (because of time or stubornness).
+Towards the end I kinda wanted to fully restart so I could rework eveyrthing since my goals had changed, but I didn't do that (because of time or stubornness). slow and steady! just added something that was much easier to do because I new exactly how I wanted to turn it off and on and etc...
+If I were to redo I won't use stages, I would just push and splice everything, stages better for something else I think. better for backgrounds maybe...

 ### Reflecting On Process: